cpplain/launch-school-core-curriculum/rb101/lesson-1-notes.md

 ## Good vs Bad Questions

-- A “bad” question asks what is easily observable
+- A "bad" question asks what is easily observable
 - A better question asks why after noting observed behavior
 - The trick to remembering all the syntax rules in Ruby is to not remember them
 - Develop the habit early on to refresh memory by experimenting with code (e.g., `irb`, `.rb`)
-- Don’t be offended if someone suggests to try it in `irb`; this is meant to help in the long run
+- Don't be offended if someone suggests to try it in `irb`; this is meant to help in the long run

 ## Lesson Discussion Forums